 - In a preseason game against the Patriots in 1977 safety Jack Tatum delivered a vicious hit to the head of Daryl Stingley that left him paralyzed for life.
 Tatum was said to have refused to apologize for the hit up until Stingley’s death in 2007.

 - Legendary coach Jimmy Johnson one of the few people with the courage to admit that he used video taping practices identical to the Patriots’ to steal signals, as did a number of other coaches.
-It was integral to their success in building a dynasty (Hi Aikman).
+No one tell Troy Aikman.

 - Caught cheating and stripped of over $10 million in salary cap space for illegally tampering with their salary cap 2010.